stungeye/Applied-Math-For-Games-1/docs/06-numbers/02-vectors.md

 ## Representing Vectors

 Visually, you can think of a vector as points or arrows in space.
-In this course we'll be sticking to two dimensions, so our vectors can be seen as points on a 2D Cartesian coordinate grid, or as arrows from one point to another on this grid.
+In this course we'll be sticking to two dimensions (think height and width), so our vectors can be seen as points on a 2D Cartesian coordinate grid, or as arrows from one point to another on this grid.

 Let's take the pair of numbers (5, 3).
 We can think of this as representing two things:

 - The point on a 2D Cartesian grid 5 units to the right along the x-axis and 3 units up the y-axis.
 - An arrow on this same grid, with the _tail_ of the arrow at the origin, and the _tip_ of the arrow at the point described above.

+We're using the word "tail" here to mean the start of the vector, and the word "tip" to mean the end of the vector (the tip of the arrow).

 ![Vector as Arrow](vector_as_arrow.png)